prestoalvarez/wasmd/x/wasm/README.md

 memory_cache_size = 300
 ```

-The values can also be set via CLI flags on with the `start` command:
+The values can also be set via CLI flags with the `start` command:
 ```shell script
 --wasm.memory_cache_size uint32     Sets the size in MiB (NOT bytes) of an in-memory cache for wasm modules.
 Set to 0 to disable. (default 100)
 --wasm.query_gas_limit uint         Set the max gas that can be spent on executing a query with a Wasm contract (default 3000000)